Robinpig/Note/docs/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

-Performs blocking or timed wait for a task, depending on current configuration settings, or returns null if this worker must exit because of any of:
+Performs blocking or timed wait for a task, depending on current configuration settings, or **returns null if this worker must exit because of any of**:

 1. There are more than maximumPoolSize workers (due to a call to setMaximumPoolSize).
 2. The pool is stopped.